bmwas/AIGVE_Tool/README.md

 ### Prerequisites
 - Docker installed
-- For GPU support: NVIDIA driver + NVIDIA Container Toolkit (host) and `--gpus all` at runtime
+- For GPU support: NVIDIA driver + NVIDIA Container Toolkit (host) and `--gpus '"device=1"'` at runtime (use device=0 or all for other GPU configurations)

 ### Build the image
 - GPU (default and required):